 3. Charitable giving may help

 If you don't need the money, and you're feeling charitably minded, consider making charitable donations.
-For those who itemize or for whom a charitable donation would make itemizing more advantageous, a charitable donation can deepen the income valley by expanding the amount of income that is not taxed.6 This could mean more opportunity for the strategies mentioned above, or simply help reduce taxes during the income valley years.
+For those who itemize or for whom a charitable donation would make itemizing more advantageous, a charitable donation can deepen the income valley by expanding the amount of income that is not taxed.2 This could mean more opportunity for the strategies mentioned above, or simply help reduce taxes during the income valley years.

-For a deeper dive on charitable giving explore Viewpoints: Strategic giving: think beyond cash.
+For a deeper dive on charitable giving explore Viewpoints: Strategic giving: Think beyond cash.

 Limitations

 Of course, not everyone may have sufficient flexibility to manage their retirement income in the most tax-efficient way by choosing from taxable, tax-deferred, and tax-free accounts.
-Some people may only have tax-deferred assets to withdraw from, such as a 401(K) or an IRA, in which case they will have little choice other than to generate taxable income, or live on a lower amount of income.
-Others may have more flexibility, for example a taxable checking or savings account.
+Some people may only have tax-deferred assets to withdraw from, such as a 401(k) or an IRA, in which case they will have little choice other than to generate taxable income, or live on a lower amount of income.
+Others may have more flexibility; for example, a taxable checking or savings account.
 The change in income from preretirement to retirement can be huge for many, and the key to taking advantage of the "income valley" is flexibility.

-Many people can smooth out their income in retirement through pensions, annuities, or maximizing their Social Security benefits.
-Other sources of income like part-time work or rental properties may continue into retirement, too.
-While having stable sources of income in retirement may reduce the need for withdrawals in the first place, they may also increase your income and limit your flexibility to manage taxable income through withdrawals.
-That's because you can control how you take withdrawals, but you can't control how your income is taxed.
+Also, your other income sources—like Social Security, pensions, annuities, and rental income—may reduce the need for withdrawals in the first place, but they may increase your income and limit your flexibility to manage taxable income through strategic withdrawals.
+"That's because you can control how you take withdrawals, but you can't control how your overall income is taxed," Bachman says.